Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 }
 ```

-Note that in order for `AgentOnDone()` to be called, the agent's `ResetOnDone`
+Note that in order for `AgentOnDone()` to be called, the Agent's `ResetOnDone`
 property must be false.
-You can set `ResetOnDone` on the agent's Inspector or in
+You can set `ResetOnDone` on the Agent's Inspector or in
 code.